La Fonda on the Plaza: Restaurants

 La Plazuela is a full-service restaurant serving inspired New Mexican cuisine, while the La Fiesta Lounge, a bar and restaurant, serves lunch and dinner.
 La Fiesta has live music and a dance floor.
 On the roof of the fifth floor is the Bell Tower Bar.
 On the street level is the eclectic gift shop, Detours at La Fonda and as well as many other shops, including the independently-owned French Pastry Shop and Restaurant, which serves breakfast and lunch.

 Awards and recognition

 The hotel's art and historical tours, led by trained docents, won the Top HAT Award for "outstanding attraction" in 2015.
 Two staff members also received service awards.

 Movies and popular culture

 Ride the Pink Horse, a 1947 film noir, was shot at the La Fonda.
 Season 1, episode 3, "Dueling Politicians; Nuclear Intel; Seattle Scammers" of the Travel Channel's Mysteries at the Hotel was shot at La Fonda.

+One of the murderers in Patricia Highsmith's 1950 thriller novel Strangers on a Train stays at La Fonda as he plans one of the proposed 'swapped' killings.